Sound Quality For Improving Your Product

 The field of psychoacoustics has provided many different types of metrics, each designed to deal with particular aspects of human perception or with different types of sound.
 Some of these metrics have been standardized by ISO (International Organization for Standardization), ANSI (American National Standards Institute) and DIN (Deutsches Institut für Normung) so that they can be implemented consistently by suppliers of acoustics measurement systems.

 BK Connect Sound Quality Metrics Type 8405-G provides a set of the most common metrics in use today.
-These are, whenever possible, implemented according to standards or, when not covered by standards, implemented according to widely accepted methods in the public domain.
+These are, whenever possible, implemented according to standards or, when not covered by standards, they are implemented according to widely accepted methods in the public domain.
 These metrics have undergone an extensive programme of validation using commonly accepted stimuli with known outcomes.